helenahartmann/awesome-PhD/README.md

 - [RECITEWORKS](www.reciteworks.com): To check your in-text citations and reference lists for errors, use Reciteworks.
 - [REFERENCE MANAGEMENT COMPARISON](https://en.wikipedia.org/wiki/Comparison_of_reference_management_software): If you are not sure which reference manager to use, check this handy comparison of all the different ones available and whether they will work on your operating system.

+### Reproducibility

+- [NEUROIMAGING](https://www.youtube.com/playlist?list=PLpnRVYzBd9lwkkuepLTwkeKFQ9JAizs1s): A free online video-based workshop on how to conduct reproducible neuroimaging.
+- [WORKFLOW](https://www.youtube.com/watch?v=fwZqVvHaA0M): Make your whole workflow more reproducible with this great and free 2-hour workshop.

 ### Visualization

 - [AUTODRAW](https://www.autodraw.com/): AutoDraw magically makes your doodles into nicer graphics by suggesting shapes based on what you drew.
+- [BIORENDER](https://biorender.com/): The all-in-one tool for research visualization in a free and paid verson.
+Visualize study designs and results, or even design whole posters using their tools and icons.
 - [CANVA](www.canva.com): Canva is amazing for creating content such as slides, figures and there are so many great (and free!) designs to choose from.
 - [FLATICON](https://www.flaticon.com/): Flaticon has a huge amount of free stickers and icons, ready to download and use.
 - [FONT AWESOME](https://fontawesome.com/v5.15/icons?d=gallery&p=2&m=free): Font Awesome has loads of free icons to choose from to use in presentations, posters, etc.
+- [FSBRAIN](https://cran.r-project.org/web/packages/fsbrain/vignettes/fsbrain.html): This R package "helps visualize surface-based brain structure data for large groups of subjects with very little code" and "also supports the computation of simple brain morphometry measures".
 - [GANTTRIFY](https://github.com/giocomai/ganttrify): Check out this handy tool to create Gantt charts in R.
+- [GGHELP](https://rdrr.io/github/brandmaier/ggx/man/gghelp.html): An R package that "converts a natural language query into a 'ggplot2' command string".
+- [GGPLOT TRICKS](https://twitter.com/data_question/status/1496130684729303045?s=20): Some tricks from the R people to level up your ggplot game.
 - [MIRO](https://miro.com/): You can use Miro for creating visual presentations of anything, and most of all, for collaboration with others!
 The possibilities are endless.
 - [R VISUALIZATION](https://wilkelab.org/SDS375/syllabus.html): This is a great syllabus about visualizing data in R, held by [Claus Wilke](https://github.com/clauswilke).
+- [MAKE YOUR OWN SCATTERPLOT](https://drawdata.xyz/): This handy tool allows you to draw in scatterplot points and download a CSV file with the coordinates.

 ### Writing